-In addition to this Privacy Notice, some Volvo Group systems, applications, and processes may contain their own privacy notices, which provide additional details about what specific personal data is collected and how it is stored, used, and transferred.
+This notice applies in absence of applicability of other privacy notices available on other Volvo Group websites.
+Further, in addition to this Privacy Notice, some Volvo Group systems, applications, and processes as well as applicable Volvo Group research and development projects may have their own privacy notices, which provide additional details about what specific personal data is collected and how it is stored, used, and transferred.

-The Volvo Group company that you are or have been engaged by (below referred to as “Volvo”) is the controller of the personal data that Volvo obtains from you and the other sources described below.
+The Volvo Group company where you have applied for a position (below referred to as “Volvo”) is the controller of the personal data that Volvo obtains from you and the other sources described below.

 “Controller” means that it is Volvo that decides on the purpose and means for the processing of your personal data.
 Volvo is responsible for the processing of your personal data under applicable data privacy laws and regulations.